-Across the federation, we are formalising the way that children are involved in planning for their learning.
 Following a period of intervention the supporting adult is asked to discuss with the children how they feel the intervention has been going and what they would like to learn next.
 This can be recorded on the intervention sheet.
 Some children have a 'pupil passport' included as their APDR plan or as part of a larger plan that indicates what helps them succeed in class, identifying what is difficult and how others can help them be successful.
-Children can contribute to their plan by using having a 'pupil voice' conversation with a key member of staff or an informal 'chat' may take place.
+Children can contribute to their plan by using having a pupil voice conversation with a key member of staff but ongoing conversations and feedback that occur as part of daily learning are also shared by staff and taken into account when planning ahead.u These comments may be recorded within speech bubbles within a child's book or on the interventions record sheet.
 A pupil voice questionnaire can also be used to identify likes/dislikes and what makes things hard for them.
 This information is then used to consider support strategies.
 In addition, children from the school council, the pupil governors, have regular discussions with the Head of School.
 All classes have a system for children to indicate they would like a chat with their class teacher eg Bubble time, worry box or 'What I would like my teacher to know'.
 Senior leaders complete pupil voice questionnaires and drop ins at various points of the year.